Geography and wealth: Impact of global warming

 In a 2006 paper discussing the potential impact of global warming on wealth, John K. Horowitz of the University of Maryland predicted that a 2-degree Fahrenheit (2 F-change) temperature increase across all countries would cause a decrease of 2 to 6 percent in world GDP, with a best estimate of around 3.5 percent.
-The former United Nations Secretary-General Ban Ki-moon had expressed concern that global warming will exacerbate the existing poverty in Africa.
+The former United Nations Secretary-General Ban Ki-moon had expressed concern that global warming would exacerbate the existing poverty in Africa.
 There is growing evidence that the inequality between rich and poor people's emissions within countries now exceeds the inequality between countries.
 High-emitting countries have more in common across international borders, regardless of where they live.
 It is noted that personal wealth explains more than national wealth the sources of emissions.

 Cultural differences

 One important determinant of unequal wealth in spatial contexts is significant cultural differences, including issues of attitudes to women and the slave trade.
 Existing research finds that the descendants of societies that traditionally practised plough farming now have less equal gender norms.
-The evidence is strong and persistent across countries, areas within countries and ethnic groups within areas.
+The evidence is strong and persistent across countries, areas within countries, and ethnic groups within areas.
 This research is particularly relevant in terms of the division of labour and equality as a basic mechanism that contributes to economic development.
-Part of the work is devoted to the analysis of the slave trade as a cultural element of spatial development.
+Part of the work is devoted to analyzing the slave trade as a cultural element of spatial development.
 Nathan Nunn, and Leonard Wantchekon explore the differences in levels of donorisation in Africa.
 The authors find that people whose ancestors were heavily raided during the slave trade are less trusting today.
 The authors used several strategies to determine trust and found that the link is causal.
-Furthermore, it is noted that the rugged terrain in Africa provided protection to those who were raided during the slave trade.
+Furthermore, it is noted that the rugged terrain in Africa protected those who were raided during the slave trade.
 Given that the slave trade inhibited subsequent economic development, the rugged terrain in Africa has also had a historically indirect positive effect on income.
 Another factor determining spatial development is the distance to pre-industrial technological frontiers.
 It has been noted that it can contribute to the emergence of a culture conducive to innovation, knowledge creation and entrepreneurship.